dsloyer/ez-kubeadm/README.md

        CentOS cmaster IP is 192.168.205.15; worker node IPs immediately follow, i.e. cnode1 is 192.168.205.16
      * want more/fewer nodes? edit the servers array in the Vagrantfile.

-  2. To set the KUBECONFIG env var at any time, on any shell, cd to the project directory, and "source" the script "setKubeConfigVar.sh":
+  2. To set the KUBECONFIG env var at any time, e.g. on a new shell instance, cd to the project directory, and "source" the script, setKubeConfigVar.sh:
      ```
      $ source ./setKubeConfigVar.sh
      ```